Requirement: Connect to Azure AD with PowerShell.

 To disconnect from Azure in your PowerShell session, run the below command:

 How to Install the AzureADPreview module?

 The azureADPreview module is where new updates are shipped first.
 E.g., the cmdlet Get-AzureADAuditSignInLogs is available only in the Azure AD Preview module as of today.
 To install the preview version of the module, you can replace the module name with AzureADPreview in the Install-Module cmdlet.

 For some backward compatibility, If you need the V1 of the Azure AD PowerShell module (AKA: MSOnline), here is how to install and connect to Microsoft Azure Active Directory with Connect-MSOLService cmdlet:

 #Install the MSOnline Module Install-Module -Name MSOnline #Connect to Azure Active Directory Connect-MsolService #Start executing cmdlets Get-MsolUser

 To connect to Exchange Online with PowerShell, you need to first install the PowerShell Module for Exchange Online Management using “Install-Module ExchangeOnlineManagement”.
 And then, you can connect to Exchange Online using the Connect-ExchangeOnline cmdlet.

 More info: Connect to Exchange Online PowerShell

-You must first download and install the SharePoint Online Management Shell or SharePoint Online PowerShell Module.
+First, you must download and install the SharePoint Online Management Shell or PowerShell Module.
 Then you can connect to SharePoint Online through PowerShell using the Connect-SPOService cmdlet.